SussexUCU/developer/README.md

 >	`sudo port install tesseract`

 Libreoffice is available as a standalone package.
+You then have to ensure that `soffice` is on your path, e.g. in your `.bashrc` file add
+> `export PATH="$PATH:/Applications/LibreOffice.app/Contents/MacOS"`

 ## Workflow: